 Waterton is known for its legendary hiking but what makes it special is the people.
 Waterton is a community built on generations of locally owned and operated businesses with an abundance of heart and passion.

-On Friday, May 29, 2020, each business was visited by Alberta Health & Safety to have their plans approved to ensure social distancing practices measures are in effect.
+In May 2021, each business was visited by Alberta Health & Safety to have their plans approved to ensure social distancing practices measures are in effect.
 To ensure additional protection of both visitors and staff, most businesses are taking extra steps beyond what is required.
-Individual health and safety plans will be uploaded in the coming weeks so please reference each business landing page on our website.

-Many trails are open June 1 offering breathtaking viewpoints for all hiking levels to explore this International Peace Park.
+All trails are open offering breathtaking viewpoints for all hiking levels to explore this International Peace Park.
 To find out detailed information on the hiking experience of trail checkout our dedicated Trails page.
+Please note that in early season, higher mountain trails may still have deep snow.

-We look forward to seeing you in Waterton this summer.
-We are doing everything we can to ensure the safety of our community, staff and visitors are a priority.
-To assist us in staying safe, please help us by taking the following steps when experiencing Waterton Lakes National Park.
+We look forward to seeing you in Waterton this season.
+We are doing everything we can to ensure the safety of our community, staff and visitors.
+To assist us in staying safe, please help us by taking the following steps when experiencing our region:

 - When exploring our picturesque trails and towns, maintain a distance of two metres when you encounter fellow adventurers.
 Be aware of the need to step to the side to create distance from passersby, and do your best to keep a healthy distance from those ahead of you on the path or trail.